Presenters

 Josie Gray

-Josie Gray (she/her) is an advisor on the open education team at BCcampus, where she develops and implements projects, learning events, and initiatives that advance open education practices in the BC post-secondary system.
+Josie Gray (she/her) is the Interim Director of Open Education at BCcampus, where she leads a team that develops and implements initiatives that advance open education practices in the BC post-secondary system.
+She is passionate about accessibility, open, and thinking critically about how power shapes knowledge.
 Since 2016, Josie has been deeply involved in learning and instructing on accessibility best practices within open educational resources.
-Her expertise is further bolstered by her attainment of a Masters of Design in Inclusive Design from Ontario College of Art & Design University.
+She has a Masters of Design in Inclusive Design from OCAD University.

 A headshot of a smiling 30-year-old white woman.
 She has long blond hair, glasses, and nose piercings.